Fishing and Boating

 For the angler looking for spotted bass, striped bass, hybrids, walleye, crappie, catfish, bluegill, large or smallmouth bass Lake Hiwassee, Lake Cherokee, or Appalachia offer those varieties.

-If you need gear; visit Shook’s Marina, Duke’s Hideaway or Mountain View Marina to rent a boat or utilize a guide service like Reel Angling Adventures, Big ol’ Fish Guide Service or Apalachia Lake Tours.
+If you need gear; visit Shook’s Marina, Duke’s Hideaway or Mountain View Marina to rent a boat.
+Or if you want a nearly foolproof way of bringing in that catch of the day utilize a guide service like Big ol’ Fish Guide Service or just want a leisurely tour check out Apalachia Lake Tours.

 Also, check out the North Carolina Forest Service for the latest information on boating, swimming, tubing and water activities in our National Forests.